 The waiting is almost, almost as hard as any other type of cultivation.
 I have to resign myself to just letting the the fungus do its thing.
 Not disturbing it, not worrying about...a very difficult thing to do.
 We'll see.

-he log. they are in a diamond pattern for maximum colonization potential
+plugs in the log. they are in a diamond pattern for maximum colonization potential

 A bit about my experience with Limber Tree Service: While I was considering bids for the tree work, a friend of my husband happen to hear about the farm and suggested I use these guys.
 During my meeting with Erik, one of the certified arborists from the company, he was very considerate, not only of me but also of the trees' health and their future.
 They did not have to bring in any cherry pickers or heavy machinery, just the chipper to break down the smaller branches.
 On the day of the job they we there in the light rain/snow and graciously separated the mulch piles into hardwoods and softwoods and cut all the logs into people-moveable pieces.
 On the invoice they kept their word on the estimated price, even though I had asked them to do extra work during the day, essentially donating $500 to our project.
 In two words, they were professional and generous and the garden would not be the same this year without them.
 Thanks guys.